protoblock/protoblock.github.io/_posts/2018-09-21-easy-projections.md

 Come back after the next NFL game, to see how many Fantasybits you have.

 #### Fantasybit have recently been priced at .00001 Bitcoin (currently 7 cents USD)

+If you are still reading this and have not made your projections yet, no worries, you can still do anytime during the NFL season.
+Just understand that by the time you learn why and how this is possible the "easy" window may have closed.